Mike Tyson: Comeback

-After being paroled from prison, Tyson easily won his comeback bouts against Peter McNeeley and Buster Mathis Jr. Tyson's first comeback fight grossed more than US$96 million worldwide, including a United States record $63 million for PPV television.
+Tyson was convicted of the rape charge on February 10, 1992, and was released in 1995.
+After being paroled from prison, Tyson easily won his comeback bouts against Peter McNeeley and Buster Mathis Jr. Tyson's first comeback fight was marketed as "He's back!" and grossed more than US$96 million worldwide, including a United States record $63 million for PPV television.
 The viewing of the fight was purchased by 1.52 million homes, setting both PPV viewership and revenue records.
 The 89-second fight elicited criticism that Tyson's management lined up "tomato cans" to ensure easy victories for his return.
 TV Guide included the Tyson–McNeeley fight in their list of the 50 Greatest TV Sports Moments of All Time in 1998.

+Second reign as unified heavyweight champion

+Tyson vs. Bruno II, Seldon

 Tyson regained one belt by easily winning the WBC title against Frank Bruno in March 1996.
 It was the second fight between the two, and Tyson knocked out Bruno in the third round.
 In 1996, Lennox Lewis turned down a $13.5 million guarantee to fight Tyson.
 This would've been Lewis's highest fight purse to date.
 Lewis then accepted $4 million from Don King to step aside and allow Tyson to fight Bruce Seldon for an expected $30 million instead with the intention that if Tyson defeated Seldon, he would fight Lewis next.
 Tyson added the WBA belt by defeating champion Seldon in the first round in September that year.
 Seldon was severely criticized and mocked in the popular press for seemingly collapsing to innocuous punches from Tyson.

-Tyson–Holyfield fights

 Tyson vs. Holyfield

 Tyson attempted to defend the WBA title against Evander Holyfield, who was in the fourth fight of his own comeback.
 Holyfield had retired in 1994 following the loss of his championship to Michael Moorer.
 It was said that Don King and others saw former champion Holyfield, who was 34 at the time of the fight and a huge underdog, as a washed-up fighter.

 On November 9, 1996, in Las Vegas, Nevada, Tyson faced Holyfield in a title bout dubbed "Finally".
 In a surprising turn of events, Holyfield, who was given virtually no chance to win by numerous commentators, defeated Tyson by TKO when referee Mitch Halpern stopped the bout in round eleven.
 Holyfield became the second boxer to win a heavyweight championship belt three times.
 Holyfield's victory was marred by allegations from Tyson's camp of Holyfield's frequent headbutts during the bout.
-Although the headbutts were ruled accidental by the referee, they would become a point of contention in the subsequent rematch.
+Although the headbutts were ruled accidental by the referee, they would become a point of contention in the rematch.